 Issuer/Offeror Taxability Indicator Usage

 The “Issuer Offeror Taxability Indicator” may only be used when no tax rate is provided in the message.
-The purpose is to inform of the taxability, at a later stage/event, of the securities credited in this stage/event.
+The purpose is to inform of the taxability, at a later stage/event, of the securities credited in this event.

 A Data Source Scheme or a proprietary Issuer code may be used for this element, for example “IRSX” in the United States.